joaofgoncalves/ThermalRaster/README.md

 Roboflow annotations are recorded into a specific JSON format.
-`ThermalRaster` can use these data stored as JSON files and convert them into `sf` objects compatible with raster data from the `terra` package.
+`ThermalRaster` can use these data stored as JSON files and convert them into spatial objects (i.e., `SpatVector`) compatible with raster data from the `terra` package.
+This enables the use of terra’s `extract` function to get the pixel values inside the ROI and analyze them further.

 <figure>
 <img src="man/figures/Roboflow_interface.png"